Madge Dresser

-Madge Judith Dresser FRHS FRSA was formerly an Associate Professor in History at the University of the West of England, and is currently Honorary Professor in the department of Historical Studies at the University of Bristol.
+Madge Judith Dresser FRHS FRSA is an English historian and academic, who was formerly an Associate Professor in History at the University of the West of England, and is currently Honorary Professor in the department of Historical Studies at the University of Bristol.
 Her specialities are the history of slavery, national identity, women's history, and the position of religious and ethnic minorities in British society.
+Dresser has frequently made efforts to acknowledge the role of Edward Colston in Bristol's slave trade industry, and has researched links between British country houses and the slave trade.
+Dresser is a Fellow of the Royal Historical Society and the Royal Society of Arts.

+Life

+Dresser earned a Bachelor of Arts from the University of California, a Master of Science at the London School of Economics, and a postgraduate diploma in radio, film and television from the University of Bristol.
+She earned her PhD at the University of the West of England.

+Dresser is an English historian and academic, who was formerly an Associate Professor in History at the University of the West of England, and is currently Honorary Professor in the department of Historical Studies at the University of Bristol.
+Her specialities are the history of slavery, national identity, women's history, and the position of religious and ethnic minorities in British society.
+Dresser worked with Historic England and the National Trust to identify links between slavery and heritage properties in Britain, publishing Slavery and the British Country House with Andrew Hann in 2013.

-She is active in Journey to Justice, a Bristolian charity highlighting the history of social justice and marginalised voices.
+Dresser is active in Journey to Justice, a Bristolian charity highlighting the history of social justice and marginalised voices.

-She has frequently made efforts to acknowledge the role of Edward Colston in Bristol's slave trade industry, noting the "reluctance in some quarters" to mention it in relation to the statue of him.
+Dresser has frequently made efforts to acknowledge the role of Edward Colston in Bristol's slave trade industry, noting the "reluctance in some quarters" to mention it in relation to the statue of him.
 As such, she has been involved with the rewording process of the statue's plaque.

+Dresser is a Fellow of the Royal Historical Society and the Royal Society of Arts.